WordPoints/wordpoints/src/readme.txt

 More features are always being planned, and you can check out the roadmap on the plugin website, [WordPoints.org](http://wordpoints.org/roadmap/).

+Also on the plugin's website, you can [browse the available extensions](http://wordpoints.org/modules/), called "modules".
+We've just added [a module that imports from CubePoints to WordPoints](http://wordpoints.org/modules/importer/).

 = Localization =

 WordPoints is fully localizable, and translations are already available in several